 You should also be aware that credit card issuers base approval decisions on more than just one of your credit scores.
-Even if you have great FICO scores, for example, a bank may deny you for certain items on your credit reports or your income.
+Even if you have great FICO scores, for example, a financial institution may deny you for certain items on your credit reports or your income.

 Now that you know what FICO stands for, you’re probably eager to see your scores.

-The easiest way is through the Discover Credit Scorecard.
+The easiest way to view a free FICO score is through the Discover Credit Scorecard.
 This tool is available to anyone, whether you have a Discover credit card or not.
 Discover cardholders will see FICO scores based on their TransUnion reports, while non-cardholders will see scores based on their Experian reports.

-For several other strategies, read this post on getting your FICO scores for free.
+For several other strategies, read this post on getting your free credit scores (FICO included).

 You should also take the time to check your credit reports.
 Since FICO bases your scores on these reports, it’s vital they’re correct.
 If you find any mistakes or errors, contact the credit bureau immediately.